John Brown, Sr. – District 1 – View Map

 Cynthia Cade – Vice President, District 2 – View Map

-Mrs. Cade is the incumbent School Board Member of District 2.
-Mrs. Cade is a mother of one adult child.
-She resides in New Orleans East.
+Honorable Cynthia Cade is the incumbent School Board Member for District 2.
+While serving on the Board she has served on many committees, chaired over the Policy Committee for eight years, and held the office of Vice President for three terms.
+However, of all the many hats and roles Ms. Cade has she is most excited about being the mother of one adult child, and the grandmother of two handsome boys.
+She resides in her district Gentilly/New Orleans East.
 She is recently matriculating at the University of New Orleans Master’s Program in Education.
-Mrs. Cade received a Bachelor of Arts in Elementary Education, Cum Laude from Southern University.
-For twenty-four years she has been an educator and the Director and Administrator of Angel’s Academy Preschool & Infant Care Center.
+Ms. Cade received a Bachelor of Arts in Elementary Education, Cum Laude from Southern University.
+For more than twenty-eight years she has been an educator and the Director and Administrator of Angel’s Academy Preschool & Infant Care Center.

 Contact Mrs. Cade – [email protected]

 Sarah Usdin – District 3 – View Map